albar965/littlenavmap-manual/src/en/TRACKS.rst

 -  `NAT <https://en.wikipedia.org/wiki/North_Atlantic_Tracks>`__: North Atlantic Tracks
 -  `PACOTS <https://en.wikipedia.org/wiki/Pacific_Organized_Track_System>`__: Pacific Organized Track System
--  AUSOTS: Australian Organised Track Structure
+-  AUSOTS: Australian Organized Track Structure.
+These are not available at the time of this writing, but may appear again in the future.

 Note that AUSOTS tracks are currently not available.
 It is unknown if they will reappear.